 The ending of When She Returned completely caught me by surprise, but I definitely don’t want to give you any spoilers.
 You should just read the book!

 I’ve always been intrigued by the concept of cults (Spoiler alert, but not really.).
 There are people and organizations out there that convince you to give up everything you have to follow their doctrines and rules.
 It’s just baffling.
 I’m sure people in the future will say similar things about our generations, but still.
 It’s just fascinating.

 I don’t understand the psychology behind someone being susceptible to joining a cult, but Kate’s character bothered me.
 We’re talking about a woman in a happy marriage with a beautiful daughter who just gave up everything for this cult.

 Overall, I actually really loved When She Returned.
-The dual storylines kept everything moving and I just couldn’t wait to finish it.
+The dual storylines and multiple timelines kept everything moving and I just couldn’t wait to finish it.
 I would recommend it to a friend for sure.

 Happy Pub Day, When She Returned!
 I can’t wait to see what Lucinda Berry writes next.